jonasbtn/helipad_detection/README.md

 ## 10. Build index path by score on Satellite Images

 When the area to scan is big, the number of images to feed into the network is high.
 After the detection, since the number of helipads is very low compared to the number of images, a text file is created, serving as an index file, having in each line the location of the meta file with a bounding box inside.
+The object `src.database_management.index_path_by_score` allows such indexation.

 ## 11. Optional Step : Train a KNN model to serve as a validation model